jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/1_Motiv.typ

 In the business sector, aviation stands as an indispensable part of global commerce
 @FloridoBenitez2023 @Li2024.
 It offers reliable and swift transportation of goods, ranging from small, high-value items to oversized cargo that exceeds the capacity of standard ground or some sea transport.
-These logistical advancements have enabled the development of complex, international supply chains that are an essential part of modern industry.
+These logistical advancements have enabled the development of complex, international supply chains that are an integral part of modern industry.
 Furthermore, business travel @Lai2022 facilitated by aviation has become integral to maintaining personal relationships in an increasingly globalized economy, where face-to-face meetings can make or break crucial deals and partnerships.
 The importance of aircraft extends well beyond these primary functions @Zachariah2023.
 In the realm of emergency services, aircraft play a vital role in search and rescue operations @Lawson2023, medical evacuations @Herstein2023, and disaster relief efforts @Pak2021.